 New York-based Aetos plans to buy distressed debt and assets including office, residential and retail properties in Japan from banks that are seeking to recover their loan value, Managing Director Scott Kelley said in an interview in Tokyo.
 The fund will also develop apartments in second-tier cities in China, he said.

-Aetos and its competitor Fortress Investment Group LLC (FIG), which is also raising a fund to buy real estate debt, are seeking bargains in Japan’s property market following a record amount of defaulted debt from lending extended prior to the 2008 global financial crisis.
+Aetos and its competitor Fortress Investment Group LLC (FIG:US), which is also raising a fund to buy real estate debt, are seeking bargains in Japan’s property market following a record amount of defaulted debt from lending extended prior to the 2008 global financial crisis.
 As much as 700 billion yen ($9 billion) of commercial buildings are set to be sold over the next three years, according to an estimate by Moody’s Investors Service.

 “Because there are so many over-levered properties, our best value purchases are going to be in the distressed area,” Kelley said.
 “We really think the bulk of this distressed activity is going to happen in the next couple of years.”